dardo82/ATAF/README.md

 `while true; do grep -q BS=1 /dev/cu.usbmodemfd1321 && /home/pi/ataf.sh FM0020; done &`.

-Change the device file to the one of your Arduino and the path of the script to where you put it.
+Change the device file to the one of your Arduino and the path of the script to where you have put it.